test785/TestGitHub/README.md

 # TestGitHub
-This is for testing GitHub Rep
+Test Github is a repository for showing the minimum data of github and how to move functions, etc.